Robert Nichols (politician)

 Robert Lee Nichols (born November 25, 1944) is an American politician who represents the 3rd District of the Texas Senate.
 A Republican, he was the senate president pro tempore of the 85th legislative session.

 Early years

 Nichols graduated in 1968 from Lamar University in Beaumont, Texas, with a degree in industrial engineering.
 He had a career as a small businessman before being elected mayor of Jacksonville, Texas, and served as mayor 1985-1989.

 Public service

 During his tenure as mayor, Nichols streamlined the city government and helped to cut property tax rates.
 His service as Mayor eventually convinced then-Governor of Texas George W. Bush to appoint him to a six-year term on the Texas Transportation Commission in 1997.
-Nichols was appointed again in 2003 by former Texas Governor Rick Perry, and continued to serve until he resigned to prepare for a bid for the Texas Senate.
-According to his voting records, Nichols is the least conservative Republican member of the state Senate.
+Nichols was appointed again in 2003 by former Texas Governor Rick Perry, and continued to serve until he resigned to prepare for a bid for the Texas Senate in 2006.

+In a 2023 analysis of voting records, Nichols was rated the least conservative Republican member of the state Senate.

 Nichols announced he would not be seeking re-election in 2026.
+At the time, he was the most senior Republican in the state senate.